 I’m hesitant to change, the FJR is worth very little now yet is still a premium touring bike.
-Not sure I need a ADV bike that everyone now rides as most of time will be on tarmac still.
-No shortage of dual purpose models renamed adventure in a stroke of marketing genius to inflate prices, but not easy to find anything that fits my bill.
+Not sure I need a ADV bike in Japan as backroads are often still sealed or closed.
+But taking a quick look no shortage of dual purpose models renamed adventure in a stroke of marketing genius to inflate prices.

-If I think about true off road capability I would eliminate the road bias models in this segment which I have ridden.
-Ducati Multistrada, Yamaha Tracer, Kawasaki Versys, Suzuki VStrom, Honda CB500X.
-All good bikes on road but 17″ front wheel or too tall and heavy for anything more than simple gravel road.
-The lifestyle models I have not ridden, Triumph Scrambler, Ducati Desert Sled etc, great bikes I’d love to own but bit heavy to take bush.
+I would eliminate the road bias models since basically not much different in capability.
+I have ridden the Yamaha Tracer, Kawasaki Versys, Suzuki VStrom, Honda CB500X.
+All good bikes on road but 17″ front wheel and too tall and heavy for off road.
+The lifestyle like Triumph Scrambler, Ducati Desert Sled look great but bit heavy to take bush.

-Shifting in this finely segmented group from ADV Touring and ADV Cafe closer to the most popular Long Way Round look bikes I’m surprised how nobody seems to talk about how heavy they are.
+Shifting focus in this finely segmented category I’m surprised nobody seems to talk about how heavy they are.
 I presume like urban 4*4’s it’s the idea you might go off road, but never do.

 BMW 1250 GSA 268kg.
 Honda Africa Twin 250kg, KTM 1090 Adventure 230kg.
 The ‘middle weight’ models; BMW F850GS 228kg, Triumph Tiger 800 215kg.
 The ‘rally’ models KTM 790 Adventure 209kg, Yamaha 700 Tenere 204kg.
 Still got to add your luggage to those curb weights.
 Stupidly heavy to go bush with.
 My Kawasaki KX two stroke I used off road two years weighed 87 kg before fuel.

+So what is lighter?
 The BMW G650GS I rode in Australia is 191kg curb weight.
-It felt lighter thanks to fuel under the seat but was not sold here.
+It felt lighter thanks to fuel under the seat but was not sold in Japan.
 The BMW G310GS I rode in South Africa was 169kg with full tank.
 I rode that down the Sani pass so I know I can control that weight on difficult terrain (just) and the bike is capable.
 I’d short list it as a candidate.
 But it is shame not 250cc as then I would not need the Japan bi-annual safety certificate that is very expensive.